 - 1. An assistant teaching professor declares their intention to be promoted by April 1 for review in the following academic year. - 2.
-The candidate writes their self-assessment and assembles updated documents, including their CV, course evaluations, class materials, and other evidence of 'scholarship' and teaching effectiveness, as specified by the Department and College. - 3.
-The chair appoints the candidate's promotion committee from among qualified faculty within the department.
+The candidate writes their self-assessment and assembles updated documents, including their CV, course evaluations, class materials, and other evidence of scholarship and teaching effectiveness, as specified by the Department and College. - 3.
+The chair appoints the candidate's promotion committee from among qualified faculty within the Department. - 4.
+The committee recommends to the chair names of possible external evaluators.
+The Candidate may also suggest external evaluator(s).

-- 4. The committee recommends to the chair names of possible external evaluators.
-The Candidate may suggest their external evaluator(s). - 5.
-The assembled promotion materials are collected in May and provided to external evaluators by early June. - 6.
+- 5. The assembled promotion materials are collected in May and provided to external evaluators by early June. - 6.
 In early October the committee submits its report and the faculty meet to vote on the promotion case, following the procedures specified by the College and University. - 7.
 The case is submitted to the College.
 The candidate is informed of the final result in Spring quarter.
-If promotion is granted, it takes effect in September of the following academic year.
+If promotion is granted, it takes effect at the beginning of the next academic year.